tidzvl/SEO-Controller/replit.md

 - **Connections**: Smooth, animated dashed Bezier curves with arrow markers and customizable colors.
 - **Canvas Features**: Supports zoom in/out, fit view, locking, background dots pattern, and theme-aware styling.
 Double-clicking a node opens a configuration modal for display name, input/requirement values, and data persistence.
 - **Canvas Control Buttons**: "Run" (execute workflow), "Pause" (placeholder), "Save" (download JSON), and "Clear" (remove all elements).
-- **Node Types**: A comprehensive system of 31 nodes categorized into 7 groups: Social Media (5), AI (1), Processing (2), Basic (8 - input-only), Output (2), Charts (6), and Action (6).
+- **Node Types**: A comprehensive system of 32 nodes categorized into 7 groups: Social Media (5), AI (1), Processing (2), Basic (9 - input-only), Output (2), Charts (6), and Action (6).
 These nodes support complex data analysis workflows.
-- **Workflow Save/Load**: Implemented using `localStorage` for auto-saving drafts every second, auto-restoring drafts, and explicitly saving/loading named workflows through a dedicated management page.
+- **Workflow Save/Load**: Implemented using `localStorage` for auto-saving drafts every second, auto-restoring drafts, and explicitly saving/loading named workflows through a dedicated management page with advanced features (rename, duplicate, export, search).
+- **Workflow Management**: Enhanced workflow page with rename (modal dialog), duplicate (copy workflow), export (download JSON), and search/filter capabilities.

 ### System Design Choices
 The project prioritizes a component-based architecture for maintainability and scalability.
 Strict TypeScript usage ensures type safety.
 The UI emphasizes a minimalist and professional look, avoiding excessive animations.
 The decision to use React Flow provides a powerful foundation for node-based diagrams, with extensive customization for nodes, handles, and connections to meet specific design requirements.
 Storage for workflows is handled client-side using `localStorage` for quick access and persistence.